 When I was planning for my trip in Iceland I focus on finding accommodation outside the city and has low light or no light pollution so we don’t have to drive far to see the elusive northern light.
 I thought we just have to go outside at night from time to time and look up the sky while praying hard for a clear sky

-Most of the people who come to Iceland will follow the plan itinerary and then if luck is by their side, they get to see the light.
-Either using specific northern light tour or self drive or lucky enough to have the light present themselves at their accommodation.
-I was hoping for the last one hence why I always chose accommodation that is somewhat remote.
+Most of the people who come to Iceland will follow the plan itinerary and then if luck is on their side, they get to see the light.
+Either using specific northern light tour or self drive or lucky enough to have the light present themselves outside their accommodation.
+I was hoping for the later one hence why I always chose accommodation that is somewhat remote.

-However during my stay if I looked at the forecast to see which area has a clear sky for the night, only my first night actually has a clear sky.
-That was when we were staying at Skalinn guesthouse but we were overslept and only woke up at 3am.
-I think if we had stayed awake around 11-12pm we probably would see it.
-But I doubted that we would be able to stay outside for a long period of time as it was so cold.
-When we woke at 3 am and went outside it was -16 degree celcius 😱
+However during my stay based on the forecast we only get clear sky on our first night when we were staying at Skalinn guesthouse, near Gulfoss.
+We were overslept and completely missed the light, only waking up at 3am.
+If we had stayed awake around 11-12pm we probably would have seen it.
+Though I doubted that we would be able to stay outside for a long period of time as it was terribly cold.
+When we woke at 3 am and went outside, it was -16 degree celcius 😱

 1. Northern light will only show herself in the area where the sky is clear without cloud.
-If you are going to hunt for one, check the forecast for cloud in https://en.vedur.is/weather/forecasts/aurora/ Then go to the white area where it says clear sky
+If you are going to hunt for one, check the forecast for cloud.
+In Iceland we use en Vedur, then drive to the white area where it says clear sky.

-2. Go to dark place with no light pollution and wait patiently 😉
+2. Go to dark place with no light pollution and wait patiently in your warmest cloth 😉

 3. The intensity and brightness of Northern Lights is measured on the KP scale which ranges from 0-10.
 About 90% of nights in a typical season would have a KP index of between 1-4, with the remainder of nights hitting what are called Geomagnetic storm level.
 Things get very exciting when there is a KP 5, (or Geomagnetic storm level 1), and above.
 However KP is not everything if you are at the right place.
-That night when we saw Aurora was only at KP 3, but we were in the right location and the lady stayed for 3 hours with the first sighting at 11pm.
+That night when we saw Aurora was only at KP 3, but we were in the right location and the Lady Aurora stayed for 3 hours with the first sighting at 11pm.

 4. If you stay in Reykjavik area and KP is low and you are desperate already (like our situation), hire a private guide or join the small northern light tour.
-Don’t go with the big bus if the KP is low because big bus is often time bound.
+Don’t go with the big bus if the KP is low because big bus is most often time bound.
 They would just go to a designated place with a large parking lot and wait there.
 Find a passionate guide who would try everything to find aurora for you and even better who is willing to take your picture with the lady.
 We go with Willy Iceland whom I come across when doing my research for Iceland and we’re not disappointed at all.
 We wouldn’t be able to see one without his help.

 5. If you would like a picture with lady aurora, you need to stand still for 10-20 seconds in excruciating cold weather so dress properly.
-Wear the warmest clothes you have and dress in layers.
-When we went hunting I wore 4 layers on top: merino wool thermal, merino wool sweater, fleece jacket and my columbia winter jacket which can hold minus degrew celcius.
-3 layer pants: merino wool thermal underpants, uniqlo ultrawarm pants and thick heat tech uniqlo pants.
+Wear your warmest clothes and dress in layers.
+When we went hunting I wore 4 layers on top: merino wool thermal, merino wool sweater, fleece jacket and my Columbia winter jacket which can hold up to minus 10 degree Celcius.
+Three layer of pants: merino wool thermal underpants, Uniqlo ultrawarm pants and thick heat tech Uniqlo pants.
 I also put on 2 thick wool socks, scarf to cover my face, wool beanie, thick gloves and hot hands.
+Read our tips here.

-6. Northern light makes its appearance from September to March However the best month to see northern light is September and October.
-December and January have the longest dark nights, they’re actually not the best months because the weather is often bad and northern light appearance need a good weather.
-March is the last season.
+6. Northern light makes its appearance from September to March However the best month to see northern light is September to November.
+Even though December and January have the longest dark nights, they’re actually not the best months because the weather is often bad and northern light appearance need a good weather.
+March is already the last season.
 Your chances of good clear sky is high but the KP is usually low.

-Then we move to the second location where this time all of us could see it and started taking pictures.
-And not right after that the sky actually burst into green colours and we can see the corona and the dancing aurora
+Then we move to the second location where this time all of us could see the light and started taking pictures.
+And just after a few moment suddenly the sky actually burst into green colours and we can see the corona and the dancing aurora.

 Our third location